cjdoris/SneakyREPL.jl/README.md

 # SneakyREPL.jl

-A Julia package that can make your REPL look like Python's or IPython's REPL.
+A Julia package that can make your REPL look like Python's, IPython's, or R's REPL.

 ## Installation